Ade2002/C-lang/README.md

 # int

 this is a short form for integer, a keyword for storing number variables in C and for declaring the variable data type as whole number only.

+# double / float

+keywords for storing decimal numbers as a variable in C and for declaring the variable data type as whole a decimal number only.
+# format specifiers %d / %s / %f
+this are placeholder for variables in c,each for integers, strings and decimals respectively.